'Better Safe Than Sorry': New COVID Rules Begin This Week

 Updated.
 Originally published Jan.
 15, 2022

 MINNEAPOLS (WCCO) — The week ahead brings new proof of vaccine and testing rules in the Twin Cities.
-They come as COVID-19 cases spike across Minnesota.READ MORE: 7 Senators, Including Klobuchar, Travel To Ukraine
+They come as COVID-19 cases spike across Minnesota.READ MORE: St. Paul Students Plan Walkout Over COVID Safety

 All the new rules and mandates are a lot to keep up with.